 54 * 24 = 104 = 10000

 What should you do when the exponents are different and the bases are also different?
 Unlike the two special cases we've discussed so far, there’s no quick way.

 The best you can do is to simplify the problem by using the three rules given above along with the prime factorization of both bases.
-Prime factorization means that we represent a number as a product of prime numbers raised to suitable powers.
+Prime factorization means that we represent a number as a product of prime numbers raised to suitable powers, see the prime factorization calculator for more details.
 For instance, the prime factorization of

 24 is the following: